Hyle-org/devhub-hyle/docs/developers/explorer/index.md

 ---
-title: Hyléou - blockchain explorer for Hylé
+title: Hyléou - Blockchain Explorer for Hylé
 ---

-Hyléou (a French pun for "Il est où" or "where are they?") is a blockchain explorer for Hylé.
-It is a web application that allows users to explore the blockchain, view transactions, and interact with the network.
+**Hyléou** (a French pun for "Il est où" or "Where is it?") is the blockchain explorer for the Hylé ecosystem.

 The explorer is live at [hyleou.hyle.eu](https://hyleou.hyle.eu/).

-The repository can be found on [github](https://github.com/hyle-org/hyleou).
-We are open to PRs and issues !
+The source code is available on [GitHub](https://github.com/hyle-org/hyleou).
+We welcome PRs and issues!

 ## Features

-All features are curently very WIP.
+_All features are in active development._

+### Live features
+Currently, you can:

-- View the latest blocks and transactions
+- View the latest blocks
+- View the latest transactions.

+### Upcoming features
+Planned features include:

-- View detailed information about blocks and transactions
+- View detailed information about specific blocks and transactions.
-- Register new contracts
+- Register new contracts.
-- Send transactions by uploading ZK proofs to specific contracts (multicall not yet supported)
+- Send transactions by uploading ZK proofs to specific contracts (multicall not yet supported).